Murphy in Cherokee County, North Carolina — The American South (South Atlantic)

 Topics.
 This memorial is listed in these topic lists: War, Korean • War, Vietnam • War, World I • War, World II.

 Location.
-35° 5.275′ N, 84° 2.074′ W. Marker is in Murphy, North Carolina, in Cherokee County.
-Memorial is at the intersection of Hiawassee Street and Tennessee Street, on the right when traveling west on Hiawassee Street.
+35° 5.275′ N, 84° 2.074′ W. Memorial is in Murphy, North Carolina, in Cherokee County.
+It is at the intersection of Hiawassee Street and Tennessee Street, on the right when traveling west on Hiawassee Street.
 Touch for map.
-Marker is at or near this postal address: 22 Hiawassee Street, Murphy NC 28906, United States of America.
+Memorial is at or near this postal address: 22 Hiawassee Street, Murphy NC 28906, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-60 Sons of North Carolina (here, next to this marker); Cherokee War (within shouting distance of this marker); Unicoi Turnpike Trail (about 600 feet away, measured in a direct line); Water Powered 500 Pound Hammer (about 600 feet away); Nuya Saligugi (about 600 feet away); Cherokee Heritage Trails (about 600 feet away); Prison Cell Door (about 600 feet away); Harshaw Chapel and Cemetery (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: 60 Sons of North Carolina (here, next to this marker); In Memory of the Servicemen of Cherokee County (about 500 feet away, measured in a direct line); Millstone from Thomas C. Thatham Mill (about 600 feet away); Tsali (about 600 feet away); Unicoi Turnpike Trail (about 600 feet away); Water Powered 500 Pound Hammer (about 600 feet away); Nuya Saligugi (about 600 feet away); Cherokee Heritage Trails (about 600 feet away).
 Touch for a list and map of all markers in Murphy.